Hollywood Boosters

 The Hollywood Boosters Business Association (HBBA) is a nonprofit organization based in the Hollywood District of Portland, Oregon.
-Founded in 1934, it is recognized as the City of Portland's oldest continuously operating neighborhood business district association.
+Founded in 1934, it is recognized as one of the City of Portland's oldest continuously operating neighborhood business district association.
 The group consists of local merchants, service providers, and civic volunteers who promote business vitality, coordinate public events, and contribute to neighborhood beautification.

 History

 The Hollywood Boosters were founded on March 16th, 1934 by 52 local merchants seeking to stimulate economic activity in the Hollywood District during the Great Depression.
 The organization quickly became known for coordinating community events and advocating for local improvements.

 One of its earliest and most enduring contributions was helping organize the first Junior Rose Parade in 1936.
 Now billed as the oldest and largest children's parade in the United States, the event continues annually through the support of the Boosters, who assist with logistics, outreach, and merchant involvement.

 Throughout the 1950s and 1960s, the Boosters hosted high-profile guests, including television host Ed Sullivan in 1954 and cowboy actor Montie Montana in 1955.
 The group was also responsible for seasonal decorations, sidewalk festivals, and business advocacy during a period of growing competition from suburban malls.

 In the 1980s and 1990s, the Boosters expanded their focus to include civic engagement and planning.
 They contributed to Portland's Hollywood and Sandy Plan (1988) and were involved in the creation and maintenance of Harold P. Kelly Plaza, named in honor to the past Booster President, a pedestrian space near NE Sandy Boulevard.
 They also installed decorative planters and street banners and participated in the formation of the citywide Alliance of Portland Neighborhood Business Associations (now Venture Portland).